topshef/animatedbuttons/README.md

 [KPAY](https://kpay.live) invites development and innovation around micro-interactions, and will tip for positive contribution.
 All contributions will remain open-source unless otherwise requested.

 • do you have an idea for a micro-payment interaction or animation?
+• are you able to help close any of the issues here?
 • are you able to contribute code ?
 • can you help curate a library of micro-interaction resources ?
 • can you help manage this repo?